Yonghegong Lama Temple

 The Hall of Harmony and Peace (Yonghegong 雍和宫大殿)

-It is the main building of the lamasery, which houses 3 nearly two meters tall bronze statues of the Buddhas of the Three Ages, i.e., Sakyamuni Buddha (Buddha of the Present) in the center, and Kasyapa Matanga (Buddha of the Past) and Maitreya Buddha (Buddha of the Future) on either side.
+It is the main building of the Lama Temple in Beijing, which houses 3 nearly two meters tall bronze statues of the Buddhas of the Three Ages, i.e., Sakyamuni Buddha (Buddha of the Present) in the center, and Kasyapa Matanga (Buddha of the Past) and Maitreya Buddha (Buddha of the Future) on either side.
+This is the three Buddhas of the spatial world, representing the time flow of the past, present and future, indicating that there is always a Buddha at all times.

 The Hall of Everlasting Protection (Yongyoudian 永佑殿)